Noise Levels in Slabtown, Portland, OR | Find Quiet Neighborhoods With Our Sound Map

 Western Slabtown

-Southern Slabtown sounds about 119% louder than Western Slabtown to the human ear, a 11.3 dBA gap.
+To the human ear, noise in northeastern Slabtown sounds about 143% louder than in western Slabtown, a 12.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Route 30 do you need to be?